py-sponser/Django-Full-Auth/README.md

 - 6 digit generator for activation, password reset codes.
 - Password Generator.
 - Provision Uri builder. (for MFA QRCode)
+- Normalizing serializer errors to be more cleaner.

 ------------------------
 [+] Permissions: